It Takes a Team.

 President and CEOPresident and CEO

-Darcy Olsen is President of the Goldwater Institute, a groundbreaking research and legal center acclaimed by Pulitzer Prize-winning columnist George Will as “America’s most potent advocate of limited government.”
+Darcy Olsen is President of the Goldwater Institute, a research and legal center that Pulitzer Prize-winning columnist George Will heralded as “simply in the liberty business and there’s no institution in the country that performs that business better.”

-Under Olsen’s direction, the Goldwater Institute has become a national leader in restoring the Founders’ vision of America as a compound republic, where states exercise their constitutional authority to check and limit federal power.
+Olsen’s vision has made the Goldwater Institute a national leader in the movement to restore the America as a compound republic, where states exercise their constitutional authority to check and limit federal power.

-The Goldwater Institute including also designed the nation’s first education savings accounts.
-Parents use the accounts to pay for a wide range of education expenses including private school tuition, educational therapies, and even college courses.
-The New York Times highlighted the accounts as a national model for states as they reform public education to expand learning opportunities for students..
+The Goldwater Institute also designed the nation’s first education savings accounts.
+Parents use the accounts to pay for a range of education expenses, including private school tuition, educational therapies, and even college.
+The New York Times highlighted the accounts as a national model for states as they reform public education.
+When the education unions sued over the program, the Goldwater Institute stepped in and won, paving the way for children nationwide to benefit.

-An authority on education reform, economic policy, and government reform, Olsen is a regular guest on national media programs, including National Public Radio and Fox News Channel.
+An authority on education reform, economic policy, and government reform, Olsen is a regular guest on national media programs.
 Her opinions have been widely published in outlets such as the Wall Street Journal, USA Today, and National Review.

-Olsen has received numerous awards and recognition including the national Roe Award for achievement in public policy.
-She was named the “64th most powerful person in hockey” by Hockey Magazine for her role in blocking a multi-million-dollar subsidy to an NHL team “Don’t let her young looks fool you,” wrote Politickeraz, “She is brilliant [and] will take your head off with a smile.”
+Olsen has received numerous awards and recognitions including a 2014 Bradley Prize, which recognizes individuals of extraordinary talent and dedication who seek to preserve and defend the institutions of free government and private enterprise, and the national Roe Award for achievement in public policy.
+One of her most unexpected awards was when Hockey Magazine named her the “64th most powerful person in hockey” for her leading role in blocking a multi-million-dollar subsidy to an NHL team.

-A graduate of Georgetown University and New York University, Olsen started her public policy career at the Cato Institute.
+A graduate of Georgetown University and New York University, Olsen unofficially started her public policy career at 11 years old, when she went door-to-door gathering signatures on a homemade petition to stop animal abuse.
 Born in Vermont, raised in Utah, Olsen resides in Arizona.
-She is a foster mother and the mother of one and counting.
+She is a foster mother and an adoptive mother of two, and counting.

 Clint BolickClint Bolick